tweag/nickel/doc/manual/merging.md

 # Merging records

-The merging concept in nickel is a very powerfull behaviour.
-It's performed by the `&` operator.

-Merging is used in several contexts, from the simplest to the more powerfull.
+Merging in Nickel allows to compose small, logical, and manageable blocks into a potentially complex final configuration.

 In this part we will try to described this concept exaustively as possible.

 Warning: The given examples are clearly not the only context on which merging can be used.
 But it's impossible to expose all the cases in a user manual.
 You can check the examples in github for further readings.
-Also, you can check RFC002 in the github repository.

 Warning: Nickel beeing in a pre 1st release state now.
 Merging is a feature which can recieve breacking updates until passing in 1.0.0.